EnergyModelsX/EnergyModelsRecedingHorizon.jl/docs/src/how-to/use-emrh.md

   This is a necessity for all `Storage` nodes that utilize the new behavior [`RecedingAccumulating`](@ref) which should be utilized irrespectively of the individual storage node.
   This initial data must be used to define the first operational period (see the *[initialization section](@ref dev-init)* for more details).

+Contrary to other [`EnergyModelsX`](https://github.com/EnergyModelsX) packages, the current package does not solve a single optimization problem, but it solves a sequence of optimization problems.
+Therefore, the function [`run_model_rh`](@ref run_model_rh(case::AbstractCase, model::EMRH.RecHorEnergyModel, optimizer; check_timeprofiles::Bool=true)) returns the overall results in a [`DataFrame`](https://dataframes.juliadata.org/stable/) format, containing only results related to the implementation horizons of the model.

 ## [ParametricOptInterface extension](@id how_to-use_emrh-POIext)

 If one wants to use the [`ParametricOptInterface`](https://jump.dev/ParametricOptInterface.jl/stable/) extension, the following adjustments must be made.